 Everybody has a picture of Jesus in mind.
 Some pictures are good, some bad.
-What pictures of Jesus do believers carry around that are outdated or even completely wrong?
+Even believers tend to carry around pictures of Jesus that are outdated or even completely wrong!
+We tend to lock in a picture of Jesus at some point in our lives and never update it.
+Today's session will give us a chance to do some updating.